siliconwitchery/docs/s1-module/s1-module.md

 ### Programming the FPGA

-The FPGA does not have any programming interface or JTAG externally exposed on the module.
-It it intended that the nRF52 dynamically updates the FPGA binary during runtime.
-Further details on this communication are detailed in the following section.
+The module does not expose the FPGA programming interface directly.
+It is intended that the nRF52 dynamically updates the FPGA binary during runtime via the flash memory.
+Further details on this communication are detailed below.
 Examples of how the nRF52 firmware can be used to update the FPGA can be found in the GitHub examples.
 We suggest looking at the [S1 blinky project](https://github.com/siliconwitchery/s1-blinky-demo) to see how it works.

-## nRF52 - FPGA - memory intercommunication
+## nRF52, FPGA & memory intercommunication

-The three devices are internally connected via SPI and some control signals.
-The nRF52 maintains overall control through the reset and chip select signals.
+The three devices are internally connected via SPI.
+The nRF52 controls overall communication flow, though communication is possible in any direction between the three devices.

 ![Internal communication bus of the S1 Module](/s1-module/images/s1-internal-spi-interface.png)

-In order to boot the FPGA, the nRF must first load a binary onto the flash memory.
-The following procedure describes the process.
+In order to configure the FPGA with an application binary, the nRF52 must first load the binary onto the flash memory.
+After this, the FPGA will automatically use that binary after power cycling or resets.
+The procedure shown below describes this process.

-1. PMIC enables the FPGA core and IO voltages.
+1. FPGA core and IO voltages must be enabled from the PMIC.
-1. nRF brings the FPGA reset line LOW.
+1. The nRF52 pulls the FPGA reset line LOW.
-1. nRF configures the SPI lines.
-1. The flash wakeup sequence is issued over SPI.
+1. The nRF52 issues a wake up sequence to the Flash via SPI.
-1. The FPGA binary is programmed to the flash memory.
+1. The nRF52 programs the FPGA binary to the flash memory.
-1. nRF releases control of the SPI and sets SPI pins to HiZ.
+1. The nRF52 releases the SPI pins and sets its pins to high impedance.
-1. nRF brings the FPGA reset line HIGH.
+1. The nRF52 pulls the FPGA reset line HIGH.
-1. Once the nRF detects the FPGA CDONE pin goes high, then the FPGA is ready.
+1. Once the FPGA DONE pin goes HIGH, the FPGA is ready.

-Further details of this process can be found in the [iCE40 Programming and Configuration Technical note](https://www.latticesemi.com/view_document?document_id=46502).
+Further details of this process can be found in the iCE40 Programming and Configuration [Technical note](https://www.latticesemi.com/view_document?document_id=46502).

-Once the flash is programmed, it remains so until erased.
-The nRF application can on power on check the flash contents and only update when needed.
-While the nRF can hold the entire FPGA application, it's recommended that this binary is downloaded dynamically over Bluetooth and saved directly to flash to save space for the user application and Bluetooth stack.
+After the flash is programmed, it remains so until erased.
+The nRF52 can at power-on check the flash contents and only update it if needed.
+While the nRF can hold an entire FPGA binary, it's recommended that this binary is downloaded over Bluetooth and saved directly to the flash.
+This saves space for the user application and Bluetooth stack.

-After the FPGA is booted, nRF may communicate with either the FPGA or Flash directly on the same line. this can be achieved by using an inverted chip select for the FPGA application, while the flash remains as active low select.
+After the FPGA is booted, the nRF52 may communicate with either the FPGA or flash directly on the same line. this can be achieved by using an inverted chip select for the FPGA application, while the flash remains as active low select.

-The CDONE pin may also be used after configuration as user defined pin.
+The DONE pin may also be used after configuration as user defined pin.

-In order for direct communication between the FPGA and flash IC, the nRF must release the SPI pins and keep them in HiZ.
+In order for direct communication between the FPGA and flash, the nRF52 must keep its SPI pins at high impedance during the transfer.

 ## Power management

-All the internal devices of the S1 Module are powered from an ultra low power PMIC.
-This device contains a buck-boost convertor with three independent outputs, two LDOs, a lithium cell charger, as well as software control for adjusting many of their parameters.
+All of the internal devices of the S1 Module are powered from an ultra low power PMIC.
+This device contains a battery controller, buck-boost convertor with three independent outputs, low noise LDO, as well as software controls for adjusting many of the PMIC parameters.

-This device is I2C controlled from the nRF52 device which allow the user to dynamically adjust power requirements on they fly, and wirelessly if required.
+The PMIC is I2C controlled from the nRF52 which allow the user to dynamically adjust power requirements on they fly.

 ![S1 Module power internal management](/s1-module/images/s1-power-management.png)

 ### Battery management

 A wide range of lithium technologies are supported.
 The integrated battery charger can be configured for charge regulation voltages between 3.6V and 4.6V, as well as charging currents between 7.4mA, and 300mA.
-Various timing and rate controls are available, details of which can be found within the MAX77654 datasheet.
+Various timing and rate controls are available, details of which can be found within the [MAX77654 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX77654.pdf).

-A battery voltage/current monitor output is also available for measuring battery consumption and discharge.
+A battery monitoring output is also available for measuring battery voltage, current and consumption.
 It is internally routed to a third ADC pin on the nRF52.

 ### Power rails

 The buck-boost rails can provide a total combined output current of 1A.
-The LDO is sourced from V<sub>AUX</sub> and can be used as either a low noise supply rail, or load switch.
+The LDO is sourced from V<sub>AUX</sub> and can be used as either a low noise supply rail, or a load switch.

 Each rail provides specific functions:

-- V<sub>nRF</sub> - Main supply rail for the nRF52 and flash IC.
+- V<sub>nRF</sub> - Main supply rail for the nRF52 and flash.
 This rail is typically 1.8V and can be used to support external 1.8V circuits.
 It is also the nRF ADC reference voltage when the ADC is set to use the VDD reference.
 - V<sub>FPGA</sub> - Main supply rail for the FPGA core.
 This rail is typically 1.1V and is not externally exposed.
-It can be software controlled to totally shut down the FPGA if not required.
+It can be software controlled and totally shut down if the FPGA not is required.
-- V<sub>AUX</sub> - User axuilary rail.
+- V<sub>AUX</sub> - User auxiliary rail.
 Can be set between 0.8 and 5.5V for external use.
-It also powers the LDO which powers V<sub>IO</sub>.
+It also powers the LDO for V<sub>IO</sub>.
 - V<sub>IO</sub> - This rail can either be used as a 100mA low noise LDO, or 100mA load switch.
-It also powers the FPGA IO bank for D1 - D8 so is limited to 3.6V.
+It also powers the FPGA IO bank for D1 - D8, and is limited to 3.6V.

-The PMIC is highly user configurable and full details can be found in the [MAX77654 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX77654.pdf).
+The PMIC is highly configurable and full details can be found in the [MAX77654 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX77654.pdf).

 ### Limitations

 In order to avoid damage to the internal components of the module.
 Some constraints must be kept on the following rails.

-- FPGA core voltage connected on **PMIC pin SBB1** must not exceed **1.42V**.
+- FPGA core voltage connected to **PMIC pin SBB1** must not exceed **1.42V**.
-- FPGA IO voltage connected on **PMIC pin LDO0** must not exceed **3.6V**.
+- FPGA IO voltage connected to **PMIC pin LDO0** must not exceed **3.6V**.
-- nRF52 / flash IC voltage connected on **PMIC pin SBB2** must not exceed **2.4V**.
+- nRF52 and flash voltage connected to **PMIC pin SBB2** must not exceed **2.4V**.

 ### Battery safety

 Lithium batteries are of course dangerous if improperly handled.
-The MAX77654 features safety mechanisms to avoid battery related accidents.
-However it is possible to misconfigure the integrated power management IC to overcharge/undercharge or charge the lithium battery with too much current.
+The MAX77654 features safety mechanisms to avoid battery related accidents, however it is possible to misconfigure the integrated power management IC to overvolt, undervolt or charge a lithium cell with too much current.

-Precautions should always be taken when working with software and changing configurations when the battery is in circuit. during development, it is recommended to develop battery related circuitry with proper current and voltage measurement in situ, and add software safety measures to prevent damage to the module, property, or persons nearby.
+Precautions should be taken when developing software and changing configurations while a battery is in circuit.
+During development, it is recommended to measure current and voltage in situ, and add software safety measures to prevent misconfigurations that might damage the module, property, or persons nearby.

 ## Ratings